gitfuzion/fz-moneywash/README.md

 - Easily editable local files to change text.
 - Secure server sided events.
 - Supports ox_target and TextUI for interaction.
+- Set if the moneywash location requires a keycard.
 - Clean transitions for the teleports in and out of the moneywash locations.
 - Setup as many machines and locations as needed.
 - Slider to choose the amount of dirty cash to wash.